-The highest stress period for hay crops is at harvest so try to store up soil moisture before cutting.
-Leave time after your last irrigation to let the surface soil dry out.
+The highest stress period for hay crops is at harvest.
+Try to store up soil moisture before cutting while leaving enough time after your last irrigation to let the surface soil dry out.
 Get back across the cut field as soon as possible.
-If you want to build up your soil moisture after cutting, you will need to apply more than the $1 \frac{1}{2} - 2$ inches crops are using each week.
-This assumes you actually have water after cutting.
-Otherwise, relax and sit in the shade.
+If you want to build up your soil moisture after cutting, you will need to apply more than the $1\frac{1}{2} - 2$ inches crops are using each week.